George Bailey (cricketer, born 1853): Later life and career

 Bailey top-scored in each innings for North in an innings defeat to South in 1879–80, and was invited to tour the United Kingdom again in 1880, when Test matches were played, but he declined for business reasons.

 In 1881 he married Isabel Gibson, the daughter of the former Tasmanian cricketer George Gibson.
 They eventually had four sons and two daughters.
 They moved to Albany, Western Australia, where he managed the Union Bank for 10 years.
 Bailey Street in Albany is named after him.

 After returning to Tasmania in the early 1890s he played one last first-class match, at the age of 39, against Victoria in Launceston in 1892–93.
 He made 25 and 57 not out, his highest first-class score.

 For the last 30 years of his life George Bailey was registrar of the Anglican Diocese of Tasmania.

 His son Keith Bailey played two games for Tasmania in 1903–04.
-George Bailey's great-great-grandson, also George Bailey, has played over 100 first-class games for Tasmania, played Test cricket for Australia, and has captained Australia in T20 and ODI cricket.
+George Bailey's great-great-grandson, also George Bailey, played more than 100 first-class games for Tasmania, played Test cricket for Australia, and captained Australia in T20 and ODI cricket.